In This Article

-This plant contains icariin, which is a PDE5 inhibitor similar to the active ingredient of Viagra sildenafil.
+The epimedium plant contains icariin, which is a PDE5 inhibitor similar to the active ingredient in Viagra, sildenafil.

 It is thus considered as a potential aphrodisiac and used in the treatment for erectile dysfunction.
 It is also known by other names such as Bishop’s Hat, Rowdy Lamb Herb, Fairy Wings, and Barrenwort.

 Epimedium first became popular in China; there is now a wide array of new Chinese species being cultivated in many western countries such as the United States.

 Epimedium is a versatile Chinese herb that has been used to treat infertility, impotence, forgetfulness, arthritis and back pain.

 According to the study, it can also dilate capillaries and so it is used to improve blood circulation to the sexual organs as well as the brain, it also helps to lower blood pressure.
 It stimulates the production of men sex hormones.

 Epimedium is also beneficial for treating many health conditions.
 It helps to bring urinary incontinence under control.